Jeevan-HM/RISE_Lab/_pages/research.md

 such as controlling assistive wearable robots.
 <h4>Project Description</h4>
 We are aiming to integrate incomplete information
-	games With optimal control and reinforcement learning to infer the human intent during HRI tasks and also model the possible learning process of the human while interacting with the robot.
+	games with optimal control and reinforcement learning to infer the human intent during HRI tasks and also model the possible learning process of the human while interacting with the robot.